i-look-like-tintin/TCExplorer/README.md

 - Add additional data to TC selection pop-up
 - ~~Remove sample data functionality - no longer needed with data curl working~~
 - ~~Fix heatmap display~~
-- Density and frequency maps.
+- ~~Density and frequency maps.
 Include a unit converted to something / per year.
-Allows for experiment comparison – defined unit for everything
+Allows for experiment comparison – defined unit for everything~~ This is done, but I dont love it.
+I will tweak and adjust.

 ## Other Needs:
 - Validate data (I have only partially validated curled TC D4PDF data checking speeds and pressures - May)

 ## Client Notes:
 - Density and frequency maps.
 Include a unit converted to something / per year.
-Allows for experiment comparison – defined unit for everything.  <-- In progress - May
+Allows for experiment comparison – defined unit for everything.  <-- ~~In progress - May~~ Complete, but needs tweak.
 -  Genesis locations - Refine and include a much more accurate genesis location when cyclone speed reaching 34 knots (17m/s).
 Ignore path prior to genesis.

 - Checks to see how the genesis will change as the warming increases.